vvxhid/alphaCTF-2022/misc/baraka-2/README.md

 # Description

 Good Catch !!
-He seems interested in the Discord Bots have you seen his latest post ?
-He made a robot that can tell you who you are !!
+He seems interested in Discord Bots have you seen his latest post ?
+He even made a robot that can tell you who you are !!